bhavinparekh/automation_test/README.md

 Note: Because we already run app.py on port 9099, so our build gets error like : 'OSError: [Errno 98] Address already in use' to avoid this before starting docker kill all running ports

 ## Summary

 After doing this test I learn more About CDN mesh devilry and How the peer-to-peer network work.

-I face one issue while doing this excise that first my demo works perfectly without Charles proxy but after some time it's stopped working until I started Charles proxy.
-So Didn't able to figure out what's the issue I am facing with proxies.

-The 3rd test used selenium python.
-And for the test framework, I used Python behave which similar to cucumber.
+The 3rd test used selenium python for the browser automation to perform actions.
+And for the test framework and BDD(Behaviour Driven Development), I used Python behave which similar to cucumber.
+It is used to create automation of test case scenarios.
+To create the test API I used the fastApi framework.

-Set up the docker for the project is a little tricky because of port and localhost API calls.
+To set up the docker environment first I created one docker file to install python3, chrome, and firefox browser. then I create a docker-compose.yml file to run our system main two containers server which contains the webpage hosting and test_api to run our test API.